CISS-VAE/CISS-VAE-python/docs/source/vignette.md

 df_missing, df_complete, clusters = load_example_dataset()
 ```

-If you already know what parameters you want for your model (or do not want to use the {py:func}`ciss_vae.training.autotune.autotune` function), you can use the {py:func}`ciss_vae.utils.run_cissvae.run_cissvae` function for your imputation.
+If you already know what parameters you want for your model (or do not want to use the {py:func}`ciss_vae.training.autotune.autotune` function), you can use the {py:func}`ciss_vae.utils.run_cissvae.run_cissvae` function to perform the imputation.

-Your input dataset should be one of the following:
+The input dataset should be one of the following:

     - A Pandas DataFrame